 Business succession.
 Here at Argon Law we like it.
 Most business owners hate it.
 It's true, navigating all the options is tricky, but that's where your lawyer and accountant can help.

 Of all of Australia's family and private businesses, only a third have succession plans, which means a huge amount of business value is being lost.
-A successful transition to new ownership and, potentially, new management, requires time and planning.
+A successful succession strategy often involves restructuring ownership, management responsibilities and business entities over time.

 It is very common for people to loan out money to family or friends.
 Although they never really take consideration of the security of these loans.